neroshop/neroshop/external/curl/docs/INTERNALS.md

   `->domore_getsock`
   `->perform_getsock`
   Functions that return socket information.
-Which socket(s) to wait for which action(s) during the particular multi state.
+Which socket(s) to wait for which I/O action(s) during the particular multi state.

   `->disconnect` is called immediately before the TCP connection is shutdown.

   `->readwrite` gets called during transfer to allow the protocol to do extra reads/writes

+  `->attach` attaches a transfer to the connection.

   `->defport` is the default report TCP or UDP port this protocol uses